aldipower/bitwig-ddx3216-controller/README.md

 * Gate -> DDX GATE
 * Compressor -> DDX COMPRESSOR
 * EQ-5 -> DDX EQ-5
-* Delay-1 -> DDX Delay-1 (use the one from the template as this has a polarity invertion option)
+* Delay-1 -> DDX DELAY (use the one from the template as this has a polarity invertion option)

 ![Bitwig to DDX channel strip](bitwig_ddx_channel_strip.jpg)